Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Acknowledgments

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-We also gratefully acknowledge a gift from Intel and Amazon.
+The first author was a PhD candidate at Saarland University during the preparation of this work.
+We also gratefully acknowledge gifts from Intel and Amazon.